AtomSDK/atomsdk-demo-windows/README.md

 ## Events to Register

-ATOM SDK offers five events to register for the ease of the developer.
+ATOM SDK offers few events to register for the ease of the developer.

 * StateChanged
 * Connected